The 5 Relationship Types and 2 To Get Rid Of

 You fall into a pattern of acceptance.

-You know what’s happening to you though?
+Do you know what’s happening to you though?

 Your positive outlook level on life is in a downward spiral.
 No matter what you’ve said in the past, the cycle continues to repeat.